Azure-Samples/terraform-github-actions/README.md

 ## Getting Started

-To use these workflows in your environment several prerequiste steps are required:
+To use these workflows in your environment several prerequisite steps are required:

 1. **Configure Terraform State Location**

     Terraform utilizes a [state file](https://www.terraform.io/language/state) to store information about the current state of your managed infrastructure and associated configuration.
 This file will need to be persisted between different runs of the workflow.
-The recommended approach is to store this file within an Azure Storage Account or other similiar remote backend.
+The recommended approach is to store this file within an Azure Storage Account or other similar remote backend.
 Normally, this storage would be provisioned manually or via a separate workflow.
 The [Terraform backend block](main.tf#L10-L16) will need updated with your selected storage location (see [here](https://developer.hashicorp.com/terraform/language/settings/backends/azurerm) for documentation).

 2. **Create GitHub Environment**

-    The workflows utilizes GitHub Environments and Secrets to store the azure identity information and setup an appoval process for deployments.
+    The workflows utilizes GitHub Environments and Secrets to store the azure identity information and setup an approval process for deployments.
 Create an environment named `production` by following these [insturctions](https://docs.github.com/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment).
 On the `production` environment setup a protection rule and add any required approvers you want that need to sign off on production deployments.
 You can also limit the environment to your main branch.
 Detailed instructions can be found [here](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#environment-protection-rules).

 3. **Setup Azure Identity**: